pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/cloudwatch.md

 ## Subscribing to CloudWatch Metrics

-What is a CloudWatch metric?
+What are CloudWatch metrics?
 Metric resources are the fundamental monitoring unit in CloudWatch.
 A metric represents a time-ordered set of data points that are published to CloudWatch.
 Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time.
 For example, the CPU usage of a particular EC2 instance is one metric provided by Amazon EC2.
 The data points themselves can come from any application or business activity from which you collect data.

-A CloudWatch metric in Pulumi Crosswalk for AWS is represented by an instance of the `awsx.cloudwatch.Metric` class.
+CloudWatch metrics in Pulumi Crosswalk for AWS are represented by an instance of the `awsx.cloudwatch.Metric` class.
 To get such an instance, you can either [create one manually](#creating-a-metric-object), or, more commonly, [use a pre-defined metric](#using-a-pre-defined-metric).
 From there, you can create [alarms](#creating-cloudwatch-alarms) and [dashboards](#declaring-cloudwatch-dashboards-in-code).